QueenJolene/WaterSmart/README.md

 1.)
 Data does not need to persist after program closes.

-For simplicity:
-1.)
+2.)
 Cannot have multiple contacts with the same name.

-2.)
+3.)
 Contacts cannot share phone numbers.
 Code could be modified to accommodate number sharing, but since the directions did not specify, I kept it simple.

-3.)
+4.)
 There is a "holder function" for and edit contact option.
 Did not implement functionality since exercise did not require it.
 Just printed "This is where I would do something" as a place holder.

-4.)
+5.)
 Can only accommodate 1 mobile, 1 home, and 1 work number.

 ###### Data Structure Choice: